pybpod/pybpod-api/docs/source/getting_started/writing_protocols.rst

 	my_bpod = Bpod(serial_port='/dev/ttyACM0')

-Instead of hard coding the serial port in your script you can configure it using the **user_settings.py** file.
+Instead of hard coding the serial port in your scripts you can configure it using the **user_settings.py** file.

 Create the files \_\_init\_\_.py and user_settings.py in the running directory (check the examples folder on pybpod source code).
 Now you can instantiate Bpod() without having to pass the serial port as parameter.